nathanielwarner/carletonian-wordpress/wp-content/plugins/newsletter/readme.txt

 == Changelog ==

+= 7.0.8 =

+* [SUBSCRIBERS] Changed action buttons
+* [GENERAL] Reoganization of CSS and removal of unused files
+* [DASHBOARD] New window open for links and fix of invalid URLs
+* [NEWSLETTERS] New action buttons
+* [GENERAL] Minor fixes and optimizations
+* [COMPOSER] Fixed rare size error on gif images

+= 7.0.7 =

+* [COMPOSER] Fixed a warning in some inline editable blocks
+* [NEWSLETTERS] Fixed style which made list labels badly readable
+* [NEWSLETTERS] Fixed style which made bullet lists white (not on delivered newsletters)
+* [GENERAL] Added some references to the not working scheduler warning

+= 7.0.6 =

+* [COMPOSER] CTA block not grabbing settings from the "old" blocks
+* [COMPOSER] CSS issue on button settings group
+* [COMPOSER] Posts block two columns layout (author and padding)
+* [IMPORT] Removed the old low-featured import (the free import addon has everything needed!)
+* [GENERAL] Compatibility check with WP 5.7

+= 7.0.5 =

+* [COMPOSER] Hero CTA button not working

+= 7.0.4 =

+* [COMPOSER] Redesigned drag and drop composer
+* [COMPOSER] NEW!
+Save drag and drop composed newsletters as templates to reuse easily
+* Redesigned dashboard
+* Several bug and fixes

 = 7.0.3 =

+* Option to choose between unsubscription and profile link in the footer block
+* Direct image src URL for image block
 * New media selector for blocks
 * Minor fixes
 * Updated codemirror
 * Updated default theme
 * Fixed tag filter on posts block (when tags have parathesis or like)
+* Fixed composer visualization of bullet points

 = 7.0.2 =